UN International Day for Overcoming Poverty

 A world day initiated by people living in poverty

-On 17 October 1987, ATD Fourth World initiated the World Day for Overcoming Poverty focused on Joseph Wresinski’s message:
+On 17 October 1987, ATD Fourth World initiated the UN International Day for Overcoming Poverty focused on Joseph Wresinski’s message:

 “Wherever men and women are condemned to live in poverty, human rights are violated.

 To come together to ensure that these rights be respected is our solemn duty.”